greenwaltc/kellogg-music-match/SENDGRID_SETUP.md

 # SendGrid Email Configuration Guide

-This guide will help you configure your Kellogg Music Match application to send password reset emails using SendGrid.
+This guide will help you configure your Affyne application to send password reset emails using SendGrid.

 ## ✅ Implementation Complete